Hidden Gems in Stockholm: 5 Local Spots Most Tourists Never Find

 Looking for Stockholm hidden gems that go beyond the typical must-see spots?
 Even though Stockholm is packed with famous landmarks, some of the city's most memorable places are quiet corners that rarely make it into guidebooks.
 These are the spots locals love — peaceful gardens, forgotten viewpoints, hidden runestones, and small artistic streets with a completely different character.

 Here are five true hidden gems Stockholm keeps tucked away, all part of the curated WandrCity walking route.
 Each one tells a different story about the city and reveals a side of Stockholm most visitors never experience.
+Unlike traditional group tours, WandrCity lets you discover these places at your own pace with immersive audio narration at all 24 stops — available for a one-time purchase of just 119 SEK with no fixed schedule to follow.

 1. Strömparterren — A Waterfront Garden Hidden Beneath the Palace